SunWeb3Sec/DeFiHackLabs/tutorials/03_write_your_own_poc/en/readme.md

 ![CallClaimReward](https://user-images.githubusercontent.com/26408530/211231522-a54ef929-63e3-4b9c-8f0c-e609c2055b2c.png)

-Futher expanding the `claimAllReward()` call stack.
+Further expanding the `claimAllReward()` call stack.
 You’ll find EGD Finance performed a read on `0xa361-Cake-LP` for the balance of EGD Token and USDT, then transferred a large amount of EGD Token to the attacker’s contract.

 ![ClaimRewardDetail](https://user-images.githubusercontent.com/26408530/211231532-d9b0e7ce-ee65-48fb-a2eb-6fccbb799234.png)